 This is the minimum price that the auctioneer is willing to accept for the wine item, and appears as a reserve price per case next to each wine item in the catalogue.

 Only persons with a buyer’s paddle are entitled to bid.
-Bidding paddles should be obtained prior to the auction from the Information Marquee, and must be produced at the request of the auctioneer.
+Bidding paddles have to be obtained prior to the auction, and must be produced at the request of the auctioneer.
 The onus is on the bidder to ensure that the auctioneer is aware of the bid and that the correct lot number, bidder’s number and price are called out.

 Absentee written bids:

 These are written instructions from prospective buyers instructing the auctioneer to bid on their behalf up to a specific amount for each lot.
 Although bidders are advised to record the maximum limit to which they will bid they may well be successful in securing the lot at a lower figure, depending on the interest in the lot.
 In the event of an identical bid, the earliest received will take precedence.
 Telephoned Absentee bids must be confirmed before the sale in writing.
 Please ensure that Absentee bids are submitted at least 24 hours before the sale.